In the world of coffee, there are hundreds of different podcasts out there.

 Boss Barista, hosted by Ashley Rodriguez, focuses on the current world events surrounding the coffee industry.

-This podcast dives deep into issues surrounding gender, race, sex, and other issues in the coffee world.
+This podcast explores the complex issues surrounding gender, race, sex, and other related topics within the coffee industry.

 Whether it's coffee, current events, or creativity you want to explore, Boss Barista has it all.

-You can find information on farmers and how coffee is produced, the impact coffee production has on the purchase price, and how labor laws play into what’s happening in the coffee world.
+You can find information on farmers and how coffee is produced, the impact of coffee production on the purchase price, and how labor laws influence the coffee industry.

 Boss Barista aims to create a podcast focused on providing value to the coffee workforce, teaching them how to create the best coffees and the best life possible.